801 West Bay Drive, Suite 707, Largo, FL 33770

 Money Matters

-The advent of high-tech printers and inks continues to raise the bar on what the federal government has needed to do to limit counterfeiting, leading to a range of new strategies.
+The advent of high-tech printers and inks continues to raise the bar on what the federal government needs to do to limit counterfeiting, leading to a range of new strategies.

 Portrait - The portrait has become much more sophisticated by becoming closer to a lifelike picture than the screen-like background it was previously.
 On counterfeit bills, the portraits often appear to be unclear or unnaturally white.